Welcome to the Apiary (Hivelogger.com prototype)

 These hives are monitored with a variety of internal climate sensors including temperature, airflow, relative humidity, and dew point.
 Site and regional ambient weather conditions such as prevailing winds, rain, soil moisture, light, and barometric pressure are also monitored.

-Below is a sample report showing the actual real-time entry climate and comb temperatures from the Alpha and Beta Beehives from an Apiary in Sacramento, CA.
+Below is a sample daily weekly report showing the actual real-time climate data including entry climate and comb temperatures from the Alpha and Beta Beehives from an Apiary in Sacramento, CA.

-The TB sensor (Top Board - green above) is a sensor that exists inside of the honey comb and its temperature is a key indicator of colony behavior.
-During nursery operations, when the bees are producing new brood this sensor will always be above 90 and will never drop below 50 in a healthy colony.
+The AlphaComb and BetaComb Temperature sensors (Blue and Orange above) are sensors that exists inside of the honey comb and their temperatures are key life-sign and behavior indicators for the colony .
+During nursery operations, when the bees are producing new brood these sensors will always be above 90 and will never drop below 50 in a healthy colony.
 This sensor can detect problems with the queen, or lack of a queen.Today the BetaComb temperature sensor shows data from a live operational hive drawing new comb and the AlphaComb temperature sensor shows data from a empty hive with old combs waiting for possible swarm

 Weight change is monitored precisely in a constant (24/7) fashion that will report trends in colony & equipment mass.
 Honey is heavy stuff, and when flora is in blossom and the nectar flow is on, weights can change dramatically as the bees store honey in the combs.
 The hive can also retain or evaporate weight daily due to moisture.
 It is often that a bird or other animal will have incidental contact with the hive which can cause short-term changes in total mass.
 Weight change data helps a beekeeper know when to harvest and when to feed, but it also is an indicator of daily and long term colony behavior and performance.